Chattanooga Based Staff

 khoogland@bridgerefugees.org

-Megan Revis, Case Manager
+Megan Revis, Program Manager

 Megan Revis joined Bridge Refugee Services in February 2022 as a Case Manager.
 She graduated from Liberty University with her Bachelor of Arts in Interdisciplinary Studies and a Master of Public Health.
 Megan’s desire to work with refugees began when she had the opportunity to work with refugee and migrant centers in Europe during an internship.
 As a Case Manager, she is passionate about helping refugees resettle and integrate into Chattanooga.
 Megan enjoys a good book, a long walk, and kayaking in her free time.